 What is the legal age for online sports betting in Canada?

-Each province has its own rules related to online betting, including the existing parlay-style sports betting games offered by provincial lottery commissions.
+Each province has its own rules related to online betting.
 In Alberta, Manitoba, and Quebec, the minimum age to gamble is 18.
 In the other seven provinces (British Columbia, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, and Saskatchewan) the legal age to gamble is 19.

 What banking options will likely be available?

-We don’t know exactly which banking options will be available because we don’t know exactly which companies, if any, will be operating in Canada, but here are the most common deposit and withdrawal options available to bettors in the States, along with some uniquely Canadian options:
+We don’t know exactly which banking options will be available just yet, but here are the most common deposit and withdrawal options available to bettors in the United States, along with some uniquely Canadian options: